salesforcecli/sfdx-cli/DEVELOPER.md

 ### Developer notes

-- To manually install a specific version of the `salesforcedx` plugin you an run `npm install salesforcedx@<tag | x.y.z>`
 - If you are using a locally linked `cli-engine` and making changes, you may want to set up its compile watch with `yarn run watch`.

-## Build and release

-For more information about how to locally run or modify the build and release scripts, see the [SCRIPTS](SCRIPTS.md) document.